 Constructible Action Figures.
 See Buildable Figure and CCBS.

-Parts that LEGO does not officially produce but by a third-party company.
+These are parts that LEGO does not officially produce but are made by a third-party company.
 They can include decals, printed parts, mini-figures, or accessories.
 If it's a print, it's generally printed on an official LEGO part.
-The supplements have their unique mould, and the quality of the material can be very close to LEGO's, depending on the company producing it.
+The supplements have their unique mold, and the quality of the material can be very close to LEGO's, depending on the company producing it.
 More on this at the end of the article.

 Someone who uses different means like painting, sculpting, or cutting to modify LEGO parts.
 These guys do not play well with purists, who prefer to use only official LEGO parts.

 Remember that one time when you were too cool to play with LEGO?
 That was your dark ages.
-A period of time when someone stopped playing with LEGO for any reason.
-Only valid if that person comes back to being a FOL (fan of LEGO).
+It was a period when someone stopped playing with LEGO for any reason.
+It's only valid if that person returns to being a FOL (fan of LEGO).

 A LEGO piece with something printed on it.